-Production of gaseous fuels from coal or carbonaceous-fuel sources includes not only hydrogen (H2), but synthetic natural gas (SNG).
-SNG is equivalent to natural gas, which is mostly methane, and can be substituted for it in all the same natural gas applications.
+Production of gaseous fuels from carbonaceous-fuel sources includes not only hydrogen (H2), but synthetic natural gas (SNG).
+SNG is equivalent to natural gas, which is mostly methane, and can be substituted for it in all the same applications.

 Hydrogen production is already a large industry, with most of the produced H2 used in refineries for hydrocracking—in which H2 is reacted with heavy petroleum products to form lighter, more useable hydrocarbons—and in the production of ammonia (for use as a fertilizer).
-In 2004, 50 million metric tons of H2 was produced globally.
-In recent years, the United States alone has been producing and consuming around 11 million metric tons.
-95% of U.S. production was done at the site of use.
-In the United States for the year 2006, 65% of H2 was used by refineries, 21% for ammonia synthesis, and the remainder for methanol and other industrial applications.
-Worldwide, H2 is used more for ammonia production1 (57%) than refining (27%), with an additional 10% used for methanol production.
-As refining applications, such as the hydrocracking of heavy tar sands, increase, the near-term market for H2 is expected to grow.
-Hydrogen for use as a transportation fuel is still a long way off, with some models predicting slow growth starting in 2015, but H2 for other fuel cell applications, particularly electricity generation, may be more near-term.
-For more information on current and future hydrogen markets, consult the report from DOE's Argonne National Laboratory, located in the References/Further Reading section below.
+In 2021, global hydrogen demand was 94 million metric tons.1 In recent years, the United States alone has been producing and consuming around 10-11 million metric tons per year.
+In the United States in 2015, 60% of H2 was used by oil refineries, 30% for ammonia synthesis, and the remainder for synthetic hydrocarbons.
+Worldwide, H2 demand is about 44% for oil refineries, 50% for chemical production (three quarters of that for ammonia, on quarter to methanol) and 6% for steelmaking.

 Additionally, production of SNG and H2 is well-suited to co-generation within an integrated gasification combined cycle (IGCC) plant or other syngas application.
 Gasification plants could divert syngas from electricity generating turbines during off-peak periods to produce SNG or H2.
 The Great Plains Synfuels Plant, for example, was originally configured for SNG production only, but added an ammonia production unit, capacity of which has been increased and which resulted in record level ammonia production in 2022,3 reflecting the higher value/economics of ammonia/fertilizer in the current market.
 This very situation had been predicted by an NETL study of 2011, which had evaluated the baseline performance of SNG and SNG/ammonia coproduction plants using coal feedstocks, and found that ammonia co-production would provide better cost performance.

-Similarly, refineries can benefit from the gasification of a variety of low-value fuels (refinery bottoms, biomass or solid waste, perhaps supplemented by coal) to produce various products required for plant operations.
+Similarly, refineries can benefit from the gasification of a variety of low-value fuels (refinery bottoms, biomass or solid wastes) to produce various products required for plant operations.
 As noted above, hydrogen is used in large quantities for the hydrocracking of heavy hydrocarbons and other unit operations in petroleum refining.
 Electricity generated by a gasification system can offset utility costs for the refinery.
 And finally, excess steam produced by the system can be used throughout the facility in multiple unit operations demanding process steam.

 In a 2007 NETL study, potential industrial customers of coal-to-SNG gasification for onsite use in natural gas applications indicated that reliability (and hence, availability) is important and needs to be near 100%, either through increased performance or redundancy.
 Some applications are able to also fire oil, allowing for onsite storage of backup fuel.
 Availability may still be an issue for gasification processes at novel scales, using mixed feedstocks, etc., although with experience gasification plants are capable of high availability.
 The Great Plains Synfuels Plant, for example, has consistently produced 90 to 92% of its rated output capacity.

 Hydrogen is even more difficult to transport.
 In fact, even liquefied H2 is four times less dense than liquid gasoline and just to reach a liquid state it must be cryogenically cooled and greatly compressed.
 Current hydrogen-powered test vehicles store compressed hydrogen at 700 bar (over 10,000 psi; almost 700 times atmospheric pressure).
 Transporting H2 through pipelines is also difficult because of its low density and high flammability.
 Finding a way to economically store and transport hydrogen is a major challenge to deployment of H2 as a gaseous fuel.